Non-Matriculated Graduate Student Status

 Note: Applicants applying as a part of the EdD articulation agreement must upload a copy of their transcript reflecting conferral of a master's degree.

-Applications, the copy of your transcript, and a nonrefundable $90 application fee are submitted online through Apply Yourself.
-Students who are admitted and take courses on campus will also be required to submit an immunization form to Student Health Services.
+Applications, the copy of your transcript, and a nonrefundable $25 application fee are submitted online through Apply Yourself.
+In addition, students who take any courses on campus will be required to send Student Health Service a completed immunization/meningitis response form, which must be received before the first day of their first on-campus term.
 Visit the Student Health Services Web site for more information.

 Applicants for graduate non-matriculated status are accepted on a rolling basis and are usually processed within 3-5 business days.
 Applicants received two weeks prior to the start of the upcoming term are not guaranteed to be processed in time for the upcoming term, nor to be processed in time for students to catch up with missed course work or meet registration deadlines according to the Registrar's Graduate Academic Calendar.
 Late fees and other liabilities may be incurred.
 Refer to the Academic Calendar for specific dates and deadlines.Apply Now

 After your application is processed, you will receive an email containing admission confirmation (including your Stony Brook ID number) and registration instructions.

 Once you have your Stony Brook ID number, you will be able to enroll in courses via the SOLAR System.